Change in Tariff - Tariff rates are generally revised annually.

 Gains on account of Uncontrollable factors will be passed on to the customers entirely.

-Operation & Maintenance expenses, Technical and commercial losses, Interest and Finance charges, Performance parameters.
+Controllable Factors - Operation & Maintenance expenses, Technical and commercial losses, Interest and Finance charges, and Performance parameters.

-Sales, Power Purchase Cost, Change in Law, Force Majeure events.
+Uncontrollable Factors - Sales, Power Purchase Cost, Change in Law, Force Majeure events, etc.

 (ii) Tata Power Company Limited (TPCL)